U.S. Presidents Who Were Really Weird People

 Advertisement

 That's right, while Jefferson was an excellent writer — as evidenced by the Declaration of Independence — he reportedly suffered from crippling stage fright.
 As a lawyer, he struggled to even present cases, and he never even spoke during the monumental Second Continental Congress.
-"I never heard him utter three sentences together," claimed colleague and future second U.S. President John Adams.
+"I never heard him utter three sentences together," claimed colleague and future second U.S. President John Adams (via "Diary and Autobiography of John Adams").

 From what scholars can tell today, Jefferson may have only ever delivered two speeches himself — his two presidential inaugural addresses.
 Today, these speeches are among America's most famous inaugural addresses, but anyone who actually attended these speeches would have had a hard time telling you what they were about.
 Jefferson spoke so quietly that the people in the audience had to strain to hear him.
 Researchers from Duke University have concluded that Jefferson likely suffered from undiagnosed social phobia.
-So, for all you shy folks and shut-ins out there, you too can become president!
-If Jefferson could do it, so can you.
+So, for all you shy folks out there, if Jefferson could become president, so can you!
 You probably can't buy Louisiana again, though.

 Advertisement